-Students who meet with a Assisted Learning Services Counselor and verify eligibility may receive one or more of the following types of assistance:
+Students who meet with an Assisted Learning Services Counselor and verify eligibility may receive one or more of the following types of assistance:

 Specialized testing conditions including extra time, readers, writers, large print tests, and use of a computer with text magnification and voice synthesis capabilities.
 These services are available for classes as well as for some standardized tests.

-Students who qualify for note-taking assistance will be allowed to use a tape recorder in classes and may also qualify for a notetaker.
+Students who qualify for note-taking assistance will be allowed to use a recording device in classes and may also qualify for a notetaker.

 Deaf or hearing-impaired students will be provided with ASL interpreters for the classroom.